Paul Ryan Says Donald Trump Could Lose Re-Election Bid Because Of His ‘Personality’

-On Monday, former house speaker Paul Ryan cautioned that President Donald Trump might not have a good chance at re-election, as he believes there are some Democrats who could beat Trump in the 2020 presidential election if he continues to define himself through his personality.
+On Monday, former House Speaker Paul Ryan cautioned that President Donald Trump might not have a good chance at re-election, as he believes there are some Democrats who could beat Trump in the 2020 presidential election if he continues to define himself through his personality.

 According to Politico, Ryan made the above comments at a speech in Vero Beach, Florida, where he also recalled how his time as speaker was defined by a noticeable political divide.
 He reportedly emphasized the need to focus on policy, while also encouraging Trump to do the same as he gets ready for his 2020 re-election campaign.
 This, he said, is important because of the presence of unnamed Democratic candidates who could become president if Trump doesn’t pay greater attention to the policies he plans to implement if re-elected.